Grace Moon shares her story of change and healing after she began consuming the Hwangchil Tree herb.

 means to apply (as in a coating of its lacquer).
 The sap collected from Hwangchil trees growing in the wild is extracted into a lacquer and used as a varnish for wood and metalwork.
 Once collected, the sap forms a protective coat and the underlying material is preserved for thousands of years.
 Because of this, it is called a "legendary varnish."
 Historically, it was a health food highly sought after by royal families.

 As a medicinal plant, Hwangchil's most noted quality is that it restores the immune system as it continuously eliminates toxic substances from the body and revitalizes basic capabilities.
 It also contains antioxidants and benzoin resin (Styrax Benzoin Dryander), which has soothing properties.
+This herb can then be used to create the Korean tea, for easy consumption.

-Benefits of Hwangchil Tree
+Benefits of Hwangchil Tea

 - Liver Function Improvement – Relieves hangovers, alleviates fatigue, has multiple detoxification effects, and helps with lethargy and lack of motivation.